| Search Stolen Property Database | ||||

 Areas that experienced the highest amount of auto theft for 2008 from highest to lowest: the South %37.8, the West %33.9, the Midwest %18.3 and the Northeast %10.0.

-Based on The Department of Justice latest data from 1993 to 2002, carjackings only accounted for %3 of auto thefts and occur mostly in urban areas.
+Based on The Department of Justice latest data from 1993 to 2002, car jacking only accounted for %3 of auto thefts and occur mostly in urban areas.

-Top ten cities for auto theft, this is based on per capita:
+These are the top ten cities for auto theft based per capita:

 This is a list of the most common ways auto theft occurs.
 Knowing this can help defend yourself from being a victim.